-Rahul Gandhi attacks Modi, Nitish over job, migrant crisis; praises Sharad Yadav
+Rahul Gandhi attacks Modi, Nitish over job, migrant crisis; Praises Sharad Yadav

 "Not the smaller ones but the bigger ones -- Ambani and Adani.
 In 2006, mandis were destroyed here and it is being done now across the country," Gandhi claimed.

-He said prices of vegetable and other edible items are shooting up because of these new agricultural laws as the grains produced here are going to the "bigger godowns" and being sold at inflated rates.
+He said prices of vegetables and other edible items are shooting up because of these new agricultural laws as the grains produced here are going to the "bigger godowns" and being sold at inflated rates.

 Contrary to PM Modi''s arguments that the new farm laws have "freed" farmers, they have freed the millionaires.